Sharp numerical inclusion of the best constant for embedding $H_{0}^{1}(\Omega) \hookrightarrow L^{p}(\Omega)$ on bounded convex domain: Method for verifying positiveness

-ii)~~The first eigenvalue of the problem $(\ref{weak/eig/pro})$ can be numerically estimated by, e.g, the method in {\rm \cite{liu2013verified}}, which enables us to concretely evaluate the eigenvalues of $(\ref{weak/eig/pro})$ on polygonal domains in $\mathbb{R}^{2}$. \end{rem}
+ii)~~The first eigenvalue of the problem $(\ref{weak/eig/pro})$ can be numerically estimated by, e.g., the method in {\rm \cite{liu2013verified}}, which allows us to concretely evaluate the eigenvalues of $(\ref{weak/eig/pro})$ on polygonal domains. \end{rem}